lucioleKi/HereIStandUnity/README.md

 11/2/2022

 Player hands display in another screen.
 Diplomacy markers, leaders and naval units UI.
 Improved selecting and playing card logic and UI.

+11/4/2022
+UI and backend object for negotiation segment, need to check restrictions.